je-nnyt/tp/docs/UserGuide.md

 Arguments: `name`, `budget`, `start` (check-in day of accommodation), `end` (check-out day of accommodation)

-> ⚠️ Note that changing the name of an accommodation to the same name it had is considered as having duplicate names, which is invalid.
+> ⚠️ Note that changing the name of an accommodation to the same name it had is considered as having duplicate names, no modification(s) will be done.

-> ⚠️ Note that if you are changing the days of accommodation of a saved accommodation, you should provide both the new check-in and check-out days.
+> ⚠️ Note that if you are changing the days of accommodation of a saved accommodation, you should provide both the new check-in and check-out days, even if one of them stays the same.

 > ⚠️ See the special note at listing accommodation(s) for more details about accommodation indexes.